 - A personal history of bleeding symptoms

 - A family history of a bleeding disorder

 When factor X deficiency is suspected, the diagnosis is made through blood tests that measure the time it takes for blood to clot.
 An additional test that measures the activity of factor X in the blood can be used to confirm the diagnosis.1,3

-COAGADEX, a plasma-derived blood coagulation factor X concentrate, is indicated in adults and children (aged 12 years and above) with hereditary factor X deficiency for:
+COAGADEX, a plasma-derived blood coagulation factor X concentrate, is indicated in adults and children with hereditary factor X deficiency for:

 - On-demand treatment and control of bleeding episodes